 .
 The film earned ?180-Million but it has been reported that the film failed commercially.
 In 2011, he bagged the main lead role as Tashi Dorjee Lhatoo, a journalist in search for diamonds in the box-office black comedy film,

 .
-Subsequently, from the same year, Imran was starred in another blockbuster romantic comedy film, Mere Brother Ki Dulhan along with
+Subsequently, from the same year, Imran was starred in another blockbuster romantic comedy film, Mere Brother Ki Dulhan along with and

 .
 In 2012, the extravagant actor made another success in the comedy film, Ek Main Aur Ekk Tu opposite with Kareena Kapoor.
 The film was shot in